 Spelling is Correct?

 While we have a Spell Checker built into the program, it is not always foolproof.
 It’s a good idea to go through your project once more to check for typos or grammatical errors.
 In fact it’s a good idea to have a close friend or family member look for things you might have missed.
 It’s easy to miss little things after you’ve been working on a project for a while.
+The Spell Checker isn't able to tell if it's the word being used is "write" or "right."

 Nothing in the Crop Zone?